APL People

 Pablo Briñol [Research Associate — Sponsor: Richard Petty]

-lab pabloPablo received his MA and PHD degrees from the Universidad Autónoma de Madrid where he currently serves as Distinguished Professor of psychology.
+Pablo received his MA and PHD degrees from the Universidad Autónoma de Madrid where he currently serves as Distinguished Professor of psychology.
 After a postdoc with Richard Petty, he continues as a regular visiting scholar at Ohio State.
 His primary research interest focuses on the study of the psychological mechanisms underlying attitudes and persuasion with an emphasis on metacognitive processes and measures of change.
 In 2017 he received the Kurt Lewin Medal from the European Association of Social Psychology as a leading mid-career researcher in social psychology.
 His research has appeared in the field’s top journals and includes more than 100 publications.

 Darcy Acevedo-Torres [Graduate Student – Advisor: Richard Petty]

-Darcy received her Bachelor of Arts degree in psychology from the University of Puerto Rico-Mayagüez as well as a minor in international relations in 2021.
-She completed her masters thesis in 2023 and is currently a third year graduate student in the social psychology doctoral program.
-Her research interests broadly include political affirmations and empathy.
-She is currently working on understanding differences in outcomes between perceived and actual message elaboration as well as reactions to protests that vary in how violent they are, who is participating, and what the protest topic is.
+Darcy received her Bachelor of Arts degree in psychology from the University of Puerto Rico-Mayagüez in 2021.
+She completed her masters thesis in 2023 and is currently a fifth year graduate student in the social psychology doctoral program.
+She is currently working on understanding differences in outcomes between perceived and actual message elaboration, public reactions to protest actions, public reactions to the wealthy, and when exactly the ‘minimal groups’ paradigm works.
 She can be reached at acevedo-torres.1@osu.edu

 Sydney Williams [Graduate Student — Advisor: Richard Petty]